New Orleans Saints News: Big Pass Rusher Signed, Malcolm Butler Schedules Visit

 Speaking of defense, the Saints also have a visit planned with a former Super Bowl star later this week.

 Originally thought to be part of the Brandin Cooks’ trade with the New England Patriots, NFL.com now reports that cornerback Malcolm Butler has a visit to New Orleans planned for Thursday.
-Even after he didn’t end up being a part of the trade for Cooks, the Saints are working hard to bring him in and talks have already started.
+Even after he didn’t end up being a part of the trade for Cooks, the Saints are working hard to bring him in, and talks have already started.

 On #Saints & Malcolm Butler: They’ve begun negotiations on a new contract & hope to strike a deal this week.
 Then talk trade with #Patriots